swiftlang/swift-driver/README.md

 ### Development plan

-The goal of the new Swift driver is to provide a drop-in replacement for the existinh driver, which means that there is a fixed initial feature set to implement before the existing Swift driver can be deprecated and removed.
+The goal of the new Swift driver is to provide a drop-in replacement for the existing driver, which means that there is a fixed initial feature set to implement before the existing Swift driver can be deprecated and removed.
 The development plan below covers that feature set, as well as describing a number of tasks that can improve the Swift driver---from code cleanups, to improving testing, implementing missing features, and integrating with existing systems.

 * Code and documentation quality
   * [ ] Search for `FIXME:` or `TODO:`: there are lots of little things to improve!